skrinak/ClearStation/README.md

 # ClearStation

-## Erase the hard right edge using the ClearStation TA methodology
+## Soften the hard right edge using machine learning and DeepAR.

 Nothing in this repo contains investment advice.
 We propose a metaphor for regarding the market as a conversation between 2 participants.
 Always check with your registered financial advisor before making personal investment decisions.